 I‘m drawn to the practice and craft

-I want to keep doing both design and art.
-I’ve shifted to a career path of practice so I can do so.
+I have adopted a practitioner’s career path.
 “Practice” to me means that I move between architect and lead-level strategy work to individual design work to production art as needed.
 It also means integrating seamlessly into existing teams and tools, and strive to leave them better for future designers to come.

 Why “Make It Legit”

 I was looking for a way to describe the qualities that make a design successful beyond the surface of visual appeal.
 A good solution needs to work for the people involved, the technology stack, and the business goals.
 It also needs to be ethical, and actively designed to prevent exploitation or abuse.

 I started writing up my thoughts under this moniker while working at LinkedIn.
 When I decided to strike out on my own, I adopted it to describe what I do.